amanda-wee/sqlitemm/README.md

 * `auto valueA = result[0].to_optional<int>();`: convert the fields of a result row to `std::optional`, hence allowing for fields that might contain `NULL` (also available for "streaming" the fields of a result row)
 * Support for retrieving arbitrary UTF-8 text, UTF-16 text, and BLOB values by providing function objects to perform the retrieval
 * Optional "strict typing" on a per-query basis, allowing for the prevention of SQLite automatic type conversions across the SQLite fundamental types when retrieving values
+* Convenience functions for attaching and detaching databases

 ### Future work:
 * Support for creating SQL functions